jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 **Caller**:
-We know a couple for sure that were kind of viable from our yard.
+We know a couple for sure that were kind of viz able from our yard.
 But the third we don't know for sure.
 But scary, I guess.